kansasgis/NG911/Doc_Online/ComparisonTools.md

 <a name="data"></a>
 Running *Compare NG911 Data*:

-1. Open ArcCatalog and navigate to the toolbox called “Kansas NG911 GIS tools”, expand the toolbox, then expand the toolset called “Comparison Tools.”
+1. Navigate to the toolset called “Comparison Tools.”

 2. Double click the script titled “Compare NG911 Data.”